Satisfactory Academic Progress (SAP) Policy

 Students who do not meet ALL of the following standards will lose their financial aid eligibility.
 Satisfactory Academic Progress (SAP) will be measured at the end of each semester.
 Students who fail to meet the minimum progress requirements will be placed on financial aid probation or suspension.

-Suspension: A student, who has not met the requirements of SAP after either their probation semester, or any semester thereafter the first semester as a Lincoln College student, will need to appeal their suspension.
+Suspension: A student, who has not met the requirements of SAP after their warning time frame will be placed on financial aid suspension and must complete a SAP appeal for reinstatement.
+This also applies to a student who did not meet SAP after their probation period mentioned below.
+Any student who has not met the requirements of SAP after either their probation semester, or any semester thereafter as a Lincoln College student, will need to appeal their suspension.
 The requirements a student must meet are outlined below.

 - Minimum Grade Point Average (GPA) for classes taken at Lincoln College – A student is determined to be making SAP when the student meets the minimum cumulative grade point average for their cumulative hours attempted.
 Please note remedial courses are counted in the calculation for GPA:

 2. Minimum Hours Earned – A student must earn a minimum number of credit hours each year in order to graduate within a specified time frame.
 Withdrawing from Lincoln College or repeatedly dropping courses may affect student ability to maintain academic progress and could jeopardize financial aid eligibility.
 Students are required to pass at least 67% of all credit hours attempted (including remedial, transfer, withdrawal, incompletes, failed, and repeated hours).

 NOTE: Even if classes are not eligible for financial aid, or you paid for the classes, they are included in financial aid hours attempted, GPA , and Maximum time frame calculations.